donnpebe/Sysremot/README.md

 ## Requirements

+- You need Linux or MacOS machine
+- You need redis server

-For now, the target system is Linux and Darwin
+For now, I only test sysremot under Linux and MacOS system.
+Other systems maybe supported.

 ## Installation

 You need to build this tool first.
-Asuming that you already have the builed tool :
+Asuming that you already build the source code :

 - Install redis, and configure
 - Copy the tool binary to /usr/local/bin